MadawiYousef/Senior-project-Fit-Talks-Forecasting-Fitness-Awareness-in-Saudi-Arabia-using-Fine-Tuned-Transformers/README.md

 * Interface Code: Code for a user-friendly interface for sentiment analysis.

 ## Applications
-The dataset and models provide insights into public health sentiment in Saudi Arabia, offering actionable information for health campaigns and initiatives
+The dataset and models provide insights into public health sentiment in Saudi Arabia, offering actionable information for health campaigns and initiatives.